evrythng/gulp-evrythng-tasks/README.md

 This tests all the above scenarios using Karma and Jasmine.

 Unit tests are loaded via Rollup, so they can use ES6 modules.
-It also adds `istanbul` (HTML, XML) and `junit` (XML) reports to the `report` folder in your project, to be used in Jenkins.
+It also adds `istanbul` and `coveralls` reports to the `report` folder in your project, to be used in Travis CI.

 Integration tests test the loading of the compiled library in UMD and ES6 modules environments.
 UMD integration tests should also be UMD compatible (i.e. have the UMD wrapper).
 See [evrythng.js example](https://github.com/evrythng/evrythng.js).